Douglas A-4 Skyhawk: Indonesia

-A flight of four A-4 Skyhawks were deployed to East Timor for counter-insurgency operations in a six months combat tour between 1985–1986.
+A flight of four A-4 Skyhawks was deployed to East Timor for counter-insurgency operations in a six-month combat tour in 1985–1986.
 During the deployment, they were based at Baucau Airport.
-The Skyhawks were mostly armed with 500 lbs (230 kg) Mark 82 bombs.
+The Skyhawks were mostly armed with 500 lb (230 kg) Mark 82 bombs.
 On 2 November 1987, the Indonesian Air Force launched a long-range strike mission against targets in East Timor using the Skyhawks.
-A flight of five A-4s, each armed with six 500 lbs Mark 82 bombs, two LAU-68 rocket pods, and two external fuel tanks, departed Iswahjudi Air Force Base in East Java for two and a half hour flight to East Timor.
+A flight of five A-4s, each armed with six 500 lbs Mark 82 bombs, two LAU-68 rocket pods, and two external fuel tanks, departed Iswahjudi Air Force Base in East Java for two-and-a-half-hour flight to East Timor.
 The flight was supported by a KC-130B Hercules for aerial refueling.
 The five A-4s attacked 30 designated targets in the Eastern Sector near Baucau, and then landed at Baucau Airport.

-By 1999, there were only 19 aircraft left operational, partially due to a lack of spare parts.
+By 1999, only 19 aircraft were left operational, partially due to a lack of spare parts.
 The arrival of Sukhoi Su-27s during 2003 quickly led to the withdrawal of the Indonesian Air Force's remaining Skyhawks.
 On 5 August 2004, three A-4 Skyhawks with tail numbers TT-0431, TT-0440, and TL-0416 from 11th Air Squadron, based at Sultan Hasanuddin Air Force Base in Makassar, flew in the skies of Indonesia for the last time with the destination of Adisutjipto Air Force Base, Yogyakarta.
 Today, a sizeable number of the A-4s are preserved as museum pieces, monuments, or gate guardians; for example one is displayed in Satria Mandala Military Museum, and the other in the Dirgantara Mandala Air Force Museum.

 Malaysia

-In 1982, Malaysia purchased 80 refurbished A-4C and A-4L under a modernization program called PERISTA.
-Forty of the airframes were upgraded with the Hughes AN/ASB-19 Angle Rate Bombing System, air refueling capability, and increased payload, while the rest were kept in the U.S. as a reserve and as a source of spare parts.
-This modified version was redesignated as A-4PTM and were unique to Malaysia.
+In 1982, Malaysia purchased 80 refurbished A-4Cs and A-4Ls under a modernization program called PERISTA.
+Forty of the airframes were upgraded with the Hughes AN/ASB-19 angle rate bombing system, air refueling capability, and increased payload, while the rest were kept in the U.S. as a reserve and as a source of spare parts.
+This modified version was redesignated as A-4PTM and was unique to Malaysia.
 Deliveries took place between 1984 and 1985.

 The Skyhawks were operated by the Royal Malaysian Air Force (RMAF), serving in the No.6 and No.9 RMAF Squadrons, based at Kuantan air base.
 During the late 1980s, Argentina attempted to barter for Skyhawks from Malaysia in exchange for FMA IA-63 Pampa aircraft and ground vehicles, but no such transaction took place.
-While in RMAF service, the type suffered from frequent maintenance issues and a high accident rate; it is believed that this contributed to the type's relatively short service life.
+While in RMAF service, the type suffered from frequent maintenance issues and a high accident rate; this is believed to have contributed to the type's relatively short service life.
 In 1995, the Skyhawk fleet was retired and remaining examples were stored outside, while the RMAF replaced the type with the BAE Systems Hawk.
 Malaysia reportedly expressed interest in acquiring Skyhawks from New Zealand during the 2000s.